emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

     // getIDs
     // Returns: An array of all the
-    // pokemon 'id's stored in the contract pub fun getIDs(): [UInt64] {
+    // Pokemon 'id's stored in the contract pub fun getIDs(): [UInt64] {
         return self.storedPokemon.keys
     }

     // getPokemonDetails
-    // Returns: The details of the pokemon with
+    // Returns: The details of the Pokemon with
     // 'id' == id.
 Returns nil if none found. pub fun getPokemonDetails(id: UInt64): PokemonDetails? {
         return self.storedPokemon[id]?.details